PradhakshanaD/portfolio/README.md

 ## Projects

+Data Normalization and Analysis Pipeline:
+Developed a normalized database from messy customer data using Python, optimizing code for efficient loading of rows and practicing SQL queries, demonstrating proficiency in database normalization and data handling techniques.
+Completed as part of a Master's program, showcasing skills in Python, SQL, and database management.

-Database Design and Implementation for Manufacturing Company: Designed and implemented a relational database system for a manufacturing company, ensuring data integrity and efficiency through comprehensive normalization and adherence to business rules.
+Database Design and Implementation for Manufacturing Company:
+Designed and implemented a relational database system for a manufacturing company, ensuring data integrity and efficiency through comprehensive normalization and adherence to business rules.
+Utilized Entity-Relationship modeling and SQL queries to optimize database structure and facilitate seamless data management.

-Pandas Function Simulation Project: Developed a custom Python library simulating Pandas functions.

-Data Normalization and Analysis Pipeline: Engineered a Python code to normalize and populate a database with raw data, enabling efficient data retrieval and analysis for business insights.

-COVID-19 Data Analysis Project: Leveraged a dataset sourced from Kaggle to query and analyze COVID-19 data from the 'Covid Deaths' and 'Covid Vaccinations' tables to derive insights.
+Canine Insights: Exploring Dog Breed Characteristics and Clustering Analysis:
+Capstone project analyzing dog breed characteristics and clustering them into categories using R and Tableau for visualization.
+Completed as part of Google Data Analytics Capstone, demonstrating proficiency in data cleaning, exploration, analysis and visualization techniques.

+Data Visualization:
+Leveraged Tableau skills to create interactive dashboards analyzing diverse datasets, including housing sales, COVID-19 impact, and labor statistics, showcasing proficiency in data visualization and analysis.